 The designations employed and the presentation of material in the map(s) are for illustration only and do not imply the expression of any opinion whatsoever on the part of FAO concerning the legal or constitutional status of any country, territory or sea area, or concerning the delimitation of frontiers or boundaries.

-Following the elections at the 27th Session, the Officers of the Commission are:
+Following the elections at the 28th Session (2015), the Officers of the Commission are: Structure

 At its 26th Session held in Zagreb, Croatia, 17-20 May 2010, the Commission agreed to abolish Sub-Committees and Working Parties in favour of a project approach.
 Also, a Technical and Scientific Committee was put in place.
 Based on the modernized Rules of Procedure the “Management Committee” replaced the former “Executive Committee”.
 The Management Committee which has more managing power is composed of the Chair of EIFAAC, the two Vice-Chairs, the Chair of the Technical and Scientific Committee and three members elected by the Commission.